Savuti Campsite: Best Camping and Self-Drive Safari Guide

 Eventually, there were about eight southern carmine bee-eaters flying alongside us.
 We couldn’t believe our eyes.

-Our red and blue escorts chaperoned us almost the whole length of the track, for about 500 metres.
+Our red and blue escorts chaperoned us almost the whole track length, for about 500 metres.

 Although we’ve included some footage in the above video, here’s footage of just the carmine bee-eaters.